Libyan oil fields remain shut, testing peace summit

 Another Tripoli resident, Ahmed Werfali, 34, said he heard a loud explosion early Monday, and limited fighting overnight.
 But the violence was far less than the routine pounding of heavy weaponry before the cease-fire, he said.

+Aid workers in the capital’s southern suburbs said they had not been able to recover corpses for several days because of continued fighting.

+“We found six corpses stuck under rubble but there was intense shooting and we couldn’t reach them until today,” said Assad Jaafar, a spokesman for Libya’s Red Crescent.

-Dozens of men from tribal groups loyal to Hifter continued on Monday to camp out in two key southern oil fields, including al-Sharara, Libya’s largest.
+Dozens of men from tribal groups loyal to Hifter continued on Monday to camp out in the two southern oil fields, al-Sharara, Libya’s largest, and al-Feel.

-Hifter’s tribal allies closed a major pipeline over the weekend, potentially cutting national output to a small fraction of its normal level, according to the oil corporation.
+Hifter’s tribal allies closed a major pipeline over the weekend, stopping about 380,000 barrels per day of production and potentially cutting national output to a small fraction of its normal level.

 “This sit-in will continue,” vowed Mohamed Maikal, the leader of the group that seized the fields, known as Fezzan.
 “There is a pessimistic situation after what happened in Berlin.”